Coder-sus/git-practical-activities/README.md

 ![todo output](screenshots/L4_A3_todo_output.png)

+---

 ### Activity 4 - todo-test.py
-Unit tests for the TaskPool class.
-All 3 tests pass.
+Three unit tests verify that tasks can be added, open tasks are returned correctly and done tasks are returned correctly.
+All pass.

 ```bash
 python3 activities/lecture4/todo-test.py